 teins which are needed for electron transfer.
-The ability of determines algal growth by affecting the various enzyme condition is dissolved inorganic carbon species, CO2 dissolution and CO2, nitrate uptake cause fluctuation in pH.
+The ability of determines algal growth by affecting the various enzyme activity (73, 74).
+Moreover, the value of pH has a powerful against with CO2 help rubisco for fixing CO2.
+The concentracondition is dissolved inorganic carbon species, CO2 dissolution and CO2, nitrate uptake cause fluctuation in pH.
 However, CO2 input concentration influence these changes.
 Usage of HCO3 causes the zin metalloenzymes (carbonic anhydrase) to convert into CO2 which results in liberation of OH (hydroxyl ions) and increase in pH.
 It shows that limitations in CO2 effects the performance of the system, but supplying CO2 will control the optimum level of pH in the culture.
 Reports are on maintaining an optimum level of pH by supplying CO2rich gases to the culture (80).
 This method was used widely in order to meet the carbon demands for micro algae cultures which shows a high rate of CO2 fixation and huge production of biomass.